Lassus choral workshop, Beverley, Saturday 25 May 2013

 The Guildhall, Beverley, has been the home of civic governance in Beverley for over 500 years.
 The building itself was substantially re-modelled in the 18th and 19th centuries, and features a stunning courtroom with ornate plaster ceiling by Giuseppe Cortese, a Magistrate's room with original 17th century furniture and an elegant Parlour with a silver collection dating back over several centuries.

-This workshop takes place as part of Beverley and East Riding Early Music Festival.
+This workshop took place as part of Beverley and East Riding Early Music Festival.